 The Need for Medicaid Planning

 One of the greatest fears of older Americans is that they may end up in a nursing home.
 This not only means a great loss of personal autonomy, but also a tremendous financial price.
-The average nursing homes cost is over $120,000 a year, in this area.
+Depending on location and level of care, nursing homes cost over $120,000 a year.